- The Dark Side of Quiet Quitting - November 28, 2022

 Started by teachers, with the predicament of having long-ass vacations that stretch out over the summer, they wanted a way to travel without blowing all their hard-earned money on hotels.

 The concept is simple.
 You stay in someone else’s home, they stay in yours.
 No money changes hands, and you become part of a thriving community of open-minded travellers who want to make friends instead of money.
 The only cost to you is the $175 USD yearly membership fee, used to pay for insurance, server resources, and staff to maintain the platform.

 What I love about the HomeExchange platform is their GuestPoints system.
-Even if you can’t find a one-to-one exchange, GuestPoints let you do multi-directional swaps.
+Even if you can’t find a one-to-one exchange, GuestPoints let you do non-simultaneous swaps.